 What a sweet Downtown Austin Proposal!

 I love proposals.
-I’ve done over half a dozen proposals in my career, hiding like a ninja or misleading the lady, like this one.
+I’ve done over half a dozen proposals in my career, hiding like a ninja.
 However, I have now topped myself with the ultimate mislead in this downtown Austin proposal!

 On the day, Ross checked into the LBJ suite at The Driskill and brought the staff in on it, so I could get a key, so Megan thought I had gotten it myself.
 WHAT A GORGEOUS SUITE.
 The hairstylist came by, helping lend to the illusion that I had this all planned on my own.
 Then, when we were finally ready, I texted Ross.
 It went off perfectly.
 I had her on the balcony to pose, told her to NOT MOVE.
 He swept into the room like a silent ninja.
 I saw him in the corner of my eye, stepped back while he stepped forward onto one knee for me.
 Then I told her we were changing poses, so as she turned…she saw him with the ring ready to go.